Importance of Optimizing Google Ads

 - Where do they spend their time online?

-A great way to do this is to list your top ten perfect clients and build out a client persona for each of them.
+A great way to do this is to list your top ten perfect clients and build a client persona for each.
 Hubspot has a great tool here for creating buyer personas.

 Once you have a good understanding of your target audience, you can start creating your ads.
 The key here is to make them as relevant and appealing as possible.
 Here are a few tips to keep in mind: